-- Periodic tenancies have no end date meaning you can live in the flat until either you or the landlord asks to move out - Your landlord can move you out by giving 90 days written notice.
+- Your landlord can move you out by giving 90 days written notice.
 Sometimes, a smaller notice can be given (for example, 63 days' notice if the landlord wants to move into the flat) - From 2021, when a fixed-term tenancy expires it automatically becomes a periodic tenancy.